Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/The Qualities of Energy at Each Level.md

 Postulate of discontinuity of beingness
 - the equivanent of the qualtum leaps at the universal level
-- each level plays a different role in the cosmic ecolofy
+- each level plays a different role in the cosmic ecology
 - a cosmos is an interacting combination of levels
 - so we need the levels to be able to concieve of the cosmoses